 Federal regulations mandate that surveys for asbestos-containing materials be performed in facilities prior to demolition or renovation activities.
 KTA’s staff of licensed building inspectors are experienced in conducting assessments of existing conditions, collecting bulk samples of suspect materials, and determining the quantity and condition of asbestos-containing materials.
+KTA’s staff has conducted assessment surveys including treatment plants, retail stores, commercial buildings, hospitals, and vacant properties (both residential and commercial) included in a right-of-way acquisition.
+Assessments are commonly performed as a component to a Phase 1 environmental site assessment, or prior to real estate transactions.
 Bulk samples can be submitted for laboratory analysis to determine the presence or absence of asbestos.

 Where asbestos materials are scheduled for abatement, KTA Project Designers can prepare specifications and cost estimates, assist in the completion of required regulatory notification forms, review contractor submittals, and act as a liaison with regulatory agencies.
 KTA also performs construction phase air monitoring and contractor oversight during asbestos abatement, as well as final clearance air sampling and inspection following asbestos abatement.